Part 1: The Basics

 There are Tournaments for Warhammer?

 Why yes there are and they are cool as hell.
-Tournaments for Warhammer 40,000 typically run 1 to 3 days and will see players taking on 3 or more consecutive opponents in games sized between 1,500 and 2,000 points.
+Tournaments for Warhammer 40,000 typically run 1 to 3 days and will see players taking on 3 or more consecutive opponents; in 9th edition the games are typically going to be played at the Strike Force (2,000pts) size but there are also Incursion events out there (1,000pts).

 Why Play in Tournaments?

 The short answer is because tournaments are awesome.
 The long answer is because you enjoy competing, playing against superior opponents and proving that you are the best.
 Let me repeat that—tournaments are about proving that you are the best.
 There are lots of other benefits, but by and large, that’s why tournaments exist, and this idea has certain consequences.
-We’ll come back to that notion more in Part 2.
+We’ll come back to that notion more in Part 2, though it’s worth saying right up front that of course for the majority of people out there you actually are not “the best” and so the challenge is more personal, whether that’s seeing if you can beat people outside of your store meta, or achieving a positive record (more wins than losses), or finishing as far up the table as possible even if you don’t win the thing outright.

 But What About ~Tournament People~?

 What about them?
 Contrary to what you may believe, tournament players are by and large really nice people.
 They’re a proud, simple folk with a simple dream: To prove that they are the very best at miniature warfare, and also maybe show off a really cool looking army on a large stage.
-Any stigma you may perceive about them isn’t so much about tournament players as it is about assholes, and those show up just as often in “casual” games.
+Any stigma you may perceive about them isn’t so much about tournament players as it is about assholes, and those show up just as often in “casual” games, if not more; a very common trait of “that fuckin’ guys” around the world is that they love to go way too hard in store games against new people but are too afraid to actually take on experienced opponents in a tournament setting.

 Attending a Tournament